 “I like being alive,” she said.
 “I’m just getting started.
 I’ve got to get this out there.
 I want to give people strength and hope.””

 Alive and well, Heidi Bright has been in remission since 2011.

 Heidi’s story was written by Chuck Gibson and Community Press, and republished here with permission.

 Heidi recently won two awards:

 -2017 “Champion in Cancer Care” Award from the Cancer Support Community

 -2017 “Unsung Hero” Award from Cancer Family Care

-EDITOR’S NOTE: As of December 2018, Heidi remains well and thriving post-cancer diagnosis.
+EDITOR’S NOTE: As of May 2022, Heidi remains well and thriving post-cancer diagnosis.
+Her update: